 Live sharks in a 110,000 gallon tank, loggerhead turtles, seals, rays and jellyfish join a cast of other aquatic animals.
 Some you can pet.
 Others are best left behind glass.

-Upstairs, biome exhibits from swamp to desert feature monkeys, parrots, tortoises, and porcupines.
+Upstairs, biome exhibits from swamp to desert feature monkeys, parrots, tortoises, and a very very slow sloth.
 But Meerkats are the star attraction, with their always vigilant, always on the go personas.
 Time your visit to feeding time, when staff dole out crickets to the family tribe.
 Interestingly, one meerkat at a time is always “on duty” – scanning the sky for predator hawks.
 That’s the reason you’ll usually see one or two looking up.

-Ever growing, the Aquarium also went though a multi-million dollar renovation in 2013, adding a Ray touch tank and the grossly popular “Jiggle A Jelly.”
-It’s a touch tank filled with, yep, benign Moon Jellyfish.
+Don’t skip the Ray touch tank and the grossly popular “Jiggle A Jelly.”
+It’s a you-can-feel-it exhibit filled with, yep, benign Moon Jellyfish.
 (Other non-touch tanks teem with the poisonous Atlantic Sea Nettles).

 FYI: The Norwalk Maritime Aquarium is one of our 10 Perfect Places to Pop the Question in Connecticut!

-Train historians worked long and hard to preserve “Signal Station 44.”
+Train historians worked long and hard to preserve “Signal Station 44” – now the SoNo Switch Tower Museum.
 They removed three garbage cans full of pigeon poop from this 1896 Switch Tower to clean it after years of decay.
 Climb narrow iron stairs to the burnished third floor for a chance to pull the disengaged Armstrong levers (so named because you needed a strong arm to budge them!) that once moved track switches manually on the main line.
 It’s a fascinating peak at tough railroad jobs before computers took over the heavy lifting.
-May-Oct, Sat and Sun 12-5, free.
+Check website for dates and hours open, admission fees.

 VISIT: Matthews Park

-Trio of Attractions – Lockwood Matthews Mansion, The Center for Contemporary Printmaking and Stepping Stones Museum
+Trio of Attractions – Lockwood Mathews Mansion, The Center for Contemporary Printmaking and Stepping Stones Museum

 This home was built by financier and railroad baron LeGrand Lockwood between 1864 and 1868.
-It’s considered one of the earliest and most significant Second Empire Style country houses in the United States.
-Spring – Dec, Wed-Sun tours at noon, 1pm, 2pm, 3pm, $10 adults, under 8 free.
+Considered one of the earliest and most significant Second Empire Style country houses in the United States, an engaging tour takes you back in time to the Gilded Age and all of its fivrolities.
+Check website for times and cost of guided tours, and programming and event info.

 The Center for Contemporary Printmaking

 The CCP features both emerging and established artists.
-Catch a rising star and purchase a woodcut, etching, silkscreen or lithograph for $75 and up.
+Catch a rising star and purchase a woodcut, etching, silkscreen or lithograph for a couple hundred bucks and up.
 (Take that, Art Basel!).
 Or, sign up for a 6-hour printmaking workshop and create one yourself.

 The Center is the only one of its kind between New York and Boston.
 In addition to five gallery shows per year and a slew of classes, it offers services for established artists and a cottage for a selected Artist in Residence.
-Monday through Saturday 9 am – 5 pm, and Sunday 12 – 5 pm.
-Free.
+The place is so impressive, it’s made it onto Bloomberg Connects – a free mobile app that serves as a digital guide to over 1,000 museums, galleries, and cultural institutions worldwide, providing exclusive multimedia content like audio and video from artists and curators.
+Check website for days and hours open, free.

 Stepping Stones Museum for Children

 Stepping Stones was built with a keen eye to what excites and stimulates a child’s mind.
 Geared toward children 1-10, this small but active learn-through-play center engages even the youngest crawlers.
 No detail is overlooked.
 Whimsical water wheels are attached to rain gutters outside big picture windows.
-Even when it rains, there’s something to learn. $15, open daily 10-5 from Memorial Day to Labor Day.
-Closed Mondays From Labor to Memorial Day.
+Even when it rains, there’s something to learn.
+Check website for hours/dates open, admisson costs.

 TOUR: Sheffield Island Lighthouse Tours